Robertfarb/whiteboarding-curriculum/projects/flex-project/chrome-extension/chrome-extension-intro.md

 # Building a Chrome Extension

-a/A students are perfectly skilled to create a Chrome Extension, since all they use is HTML, CSS, and JavaScript.
-If necessary, you could construct an API backend for it as well--this usually won't be needed.
+You already possess the toolkit you need to create a Chrome Extension since all they use is HTML, CSS, and JavaScript.
+If necessary, you can construct an API backend for it as well - this usually won't be needed.

 Building a Chrome Extension is usually best to do if you're addressing a real need.
 The Chrome Web Store is more discerning, and is less interested in "toy" extensions.
 Ideally, you'll be building something that will have actual users.